We take data protection seriously

 The protection of your privacy when processing personal data is a matter of great importance to us.
 When you visit our website, our web servers automatically save the IP address of your Internet service provider, the website from which you are visiting us, and the date and length of your visit.
 This information is essential for the technical transmission of the website and for secure server operations.
 A personalised evaluation of this data does not take place.

-If you send data to us via our contact form, this information will be stored on our servers for the purpose of data backup.
-Your data will only be used to process your request.
-Your data will be treated in strict confidence.
-This data will not be shared with third parties.
+If you send us data via contact form or the login/registration area, this data will be stored on our servers in the course of data backup.
+Your data will only be used by us to process your request and for customer service.
+Your data will be treated strictly confidential.
+Your data will not be passed on to third parties.
+If you want to delete your customer registration in the online portal, please contact info(at)gigahertz-optik.de.

 Gigahertz Optik GmbH